twchen/SEFrame/README.md

 - `edges.txt`: A TSV file containing the relations in the social network.
 It has two columns, `follower` and `followee`.
 Both columns contain the user IDs.

+You can see [datasets/delicious](datasets/delicious) for an example of the dataset.

 ## Citation
 If you use this code for your research, please cite our paper: